alemoraru/exceed-prolific-prelaunch/README.md

     - "_I would find it challenging to resolve the issue in this code snippet._"
     - "_Reading this error message feels mentally demanding._"
     - "_This error message is useful for identifying the problem._"
+- `02_fantastic_four_prolific.ipynb`: It does the same analysis as the previous notebook, but it uses data that was collected via Prolific.
+- `03_fantastic_four_combined.ipynb`: Combines the data from the previous two notebooks to analyze the Fantastic Four snippets.
+It also provides a comparison of the ratings between the pilot study and Prolific data.
+  Within this notebook, we will also actually select the Fantastic Four snippets based on the aggregated ratings.

-- `02_validation_checks.ipynb`: Assesses the effectiveness of rephrased Python error messages for the Fantastic Four snippets.
+- `04_validation_checks.ipynb`: Assesses the effectiveness of rephrased Python error messages for the Fantastic Four snippets.
 Authors provided feedback, which was aggregated and analyzed to validate the project's contribution before launching the main study.